Not all “news” sites are as transparent about the fact that they republish press releases.

 The first of two blog posts.
 Many news consumers are unclear about the practice of fact-checking, which is commonly used as a proxy for accuracy in journalism.
-In two blog posts, I’ll dig deeper into what fact-checking actually is, in practice, and what it aspires to be.
-One of NewsQ’s aims is to understand what […]
+Over the course of two blog posts, I’ll dig deeper into what fact-checking actually is, in practice, and what it aspires to be.
+The second blog post will […]

 Exploring the challenge reporting on COVID-19 online amid breaking news cycles.